 Don Riepe serves as Jamaica Bay Guardian for the American Littoral Society and in that capacity helps monitor and preserve the health of the bay and its wildlife, including the Ospreys.

-Sheryl Eisenberg and Lori Gomes of Mixit Productions designed and maintain the Osprey’s Journey website and are co-editing it in Year 2.
-Mixit has designed and produced content for numerous environment and other websites since 1994.
+Sheryl Eisenberg and Lori Gomes of Mixit Productions designed and maintain the Osprey’s Journey website and have been editing it since the start of Year 2.
+Mixit has designed and produced content for numerous environmental and other websites since 1994.

 Colleen Sorbera worked as a National Park Service Park Ranger at Gateway National Recreation Area for three years beginning in June 2010, having worked previously in New York State and Town of Hempstead parks.
 Birds of prey are one of her first loves, and she appreciated every opportunity she gets to assist with the raptor banding program on Jamaica Bay.
 As a member of Gateway’s Interpretation and Education Division, Colleen spent a lot of time presenting nature programs to park visitors on topics ranging from winter waterfowl to horseshoe crabs.